 GAAP requires the recognition and reporting of receivables and deferred revenue for all grant activity of the State of South Carolina.
 Agencies obtain grants from Federal programs (identified with a CFDA), Private Foundations, Other Not-for-Profit Organizations, and Corporations.
 Many of these grants contain compliance requirements (summarily referred to as eligibility requirements but could be allowable activities or costs) which must be met in order to obtain the funding (a reimbursement based grant).
 These compliance requirements establish the earnings process for the recognition of the revenue and receivable or deferred revenue for these transactions.
 GAAP requires the recognition of a receivable and related revenue if the compliance requirements have been met but reimbursement from the grantor has not been received.
-Likewise GAAP requires the recognition of a deferred revenue liability if the grantor has provided resources prior to the agency’s compliance with the grant award agreement’s terms and conditions.
+Likewise, GAAP requires the recognition of a deferred revenue liability if the grantor has provided resources prior to the agency’s compliance with the grant award agreement’s terms and conditions.

-Information provided to the State Auditor’s Office in conjunction with the Single Audit for the State of South Carolina is limited to the Federal Program funding received by the State.
-This is a starting point for the Grants Reporting Package but does not provide complete reporting requirements under GAAP.
 We have recommended that the Grants Reporting Package be reconciled to the information submitted to the State Auditor’s Office to provide one measure of control for accuracy and completeness in reporting.
 Other controls should be established based on the transactional processing procedures, reporting requirements, and other internal controls established by the Agency for compliance with terms and conditions of legal agreements.

 The Grants Reporting Package information should report all activity from grant agreements with parties external to the agency.
-In some instances this will be the same as the Federal Programs.
-In other instances it will include other programs.
+In some instances, this will be the same as the Federal Programs.
+In other instances, it will include other programs.
 Determination of the existence of programs other than the Federal Programs may utilize the Grants Management Module of SCEIS taking into account funds other than the Federal accounting funds (5#######).
 Because the use of the Grants Management Module for other than Federal Programs was elective, alternative methods may be required to identify all of the grants (grant awards or grant agreements) required for reporting.
 If your agency elected not to implement the Grants Management Module for grants other than Federal Programs, one alternative method is to examine the activity recorded in the general ledger accounts for Other Grants Revenue.
 Because of inconsistencies in using the Grants Management Module and accounting funds by the State agencies a single approach to identify and/or eliminate information for reporting is not available statewide.
 The Comptroller General's Office has attempted to provide sufficient information to capture activity that is reported in the Grants Management Module of SCEIS.
 Because certain administrative, indirect cost, and pass-through activity is reflected in the Grants Management Module in accounting funds outside of the Federal Funds range, this information was captured in the report generated to assist in the preparation of the Grants Reporting Package.
 Agency personnel who work with the grant award agreements and underlying programs will have the greatest knowledge of the transactions reflected and the characteristics to identify the reportable amounts.
 Reportable amounts should be the revenue and related expenditures used for programmatic purposes under the grant program.

 Activities that should be excluded from the Grants Reporting Package include: